jono-see/Pantracker/README.md

 ### Nearest stores
-Allows users to find the nearest 3 stores from the sample dataset to a postcode they provide.
+Allows users to find the nearest 3 stores to a postcode they provide from the sample dataset.

 Can be accessed through this URL: